Divine Heresy: Bringer of Plagues and hiatus (2009–2015)

-Divine Heresy's follow-up to 2007's Bleed the Fifth was the group's first release with new vocalist Travis Neal, formerly of Pushed.
-He is also currently a member of the Swedish band The Bereaved and the band Hate Times Nine from San Diego/LA.
-The album, titled Bringer of Plagues, was released on July 28 release via Century Media Records.
-Dino co-produced the album with the acclaimed producing team Dirty Icon (Logan Mader and Lucas Banker).
+Divine Heresy's follow-up to 2007's Bleed the Fifth was their first release with new vocalist Travis Neal, formerly of Pushed.
+He is also a member of Swedish band The Bereaved and the band Hate Times Nine from San Diego/LA.
+The album, Bringer of Plagues, was released on July 28 release via Century Media Records.
+Cazares co-produced the album with producing team Dirty Icon (Logan Mader and Lucas Banker).

-As of November 25, 2010, Divine Heresy cannot be found on the Century Media Records website.
-Dino has also given interviews that during breaks from the current Fear Factory tour, Dino and drummer Tim Yeung have started writing new material for the next Divine Heresy record.
+As of November 25, 2010, Divine Heresy could not be found on the Century Media Records website.
+Cazares said in interviews that during breaks from touring, he and Yeung were writing new material for the next Divine Heresy record.
 On January 26, 2011, it was announced that bassist Joe Payne had left Divine Heresy.
 In late 2012, Payne and an associate were arrested in connection with an investigation into the distribution of more than 2,900 grams (6.4 pounds) of marijuana.

-On May 10, 2011, Dino announced via Divine Heresy's Facebook page and through his own personal account that Divine Heresy are still together and that there will be a new album in 2012.
-He also said that they were planning a tour along the US east coast.
-On August 17, 2012, guitarist Dino Cazares via Twitter commented on the status of Tim Yeung as a DH drummer:
+On May 10, 2011, Cazares announced via Divine Heresy's Facebook page and through his own personal account that Divine Heresy were still together and that there would be a new album in 2012.
+He said that they were planning a tour along the US east coast.
+On August 17, 2012, Cazares tweeted on the status of Tim Yeung as a DH drummer:

 Well judging from his drumming on the last MA cd not sure if I want him back.
 I'll try but he's David V's boy now.
 Might be too difficult plus there are plenty of other sick drummers out there.

-On July 27, 2015, in an interview with MetalSucks, Cazares confirmed that he is the only remaining member of Divine Heresy and the band is currently inactive due to his commitments with Fear Factory.
+On July 27, 2015, in an interview with MetalSucks, Cazares confirmed that he was the only remaining member of Divine Heresy and the band was inactive due to his commitments with Fear Factory.

-On January 24, 2020 Cazares, announced that Payne had died at the age of 35.
+On January 24, 2020, Cazares, announced that Payne had died at the age of 35.
 No cause of death was disclosed.

 Return from hiatus and new lineup (2022–present)

-On August 1, 2022, Cazares announced he has recruited Lauren Hart of Once Human as the new vocalist of the band.
-He also revealed he has begun writing new material and would be playing all the guitars and bass on the recordings.
-Over a month later, Cazares announced that Gabe Seeber, live drummer of Decrepit Birth, is the band's new drummer.
+On August 1, 2022, Cazares announced he had recruited Lauren Hart of Once Human as the band's new vocalist.
+He revealed he had begun writing new material and would play all the guitars and bass on the recordings.
+Over a month later, Cazares announced that Gabe Seeber, live drummer of Decrepit Birth, was the band's new drummer.